Aghaboe (civil parish)

 Aghaboe, or Aughavoe, is a civil parish in County Laois.

-It lies partly in the barony of Clarmallough and partly in the barony of Clandonnagh.
+It lies partly in the barony of Clarmallagh and partly in the barony of Clandonagh.

 Church of Ireland parish

 As with other civil parishes in Ireland, the civil parish of Aghaboe was derived from, and is co-extensive with, a pre-existing ecclesiastical parish of the Church of Ireland.
 However, due to reorganization of the church, the ecclesiastical parish no longer exists, having been subsumed into the parish of Rathdowney in the Diocese of Cashel and Ossory.